Residents in good standing with their current institution are able to participate in a visiting rotation.

 What is required to do an elective (aka Rotatorship) in this program?

 - In order to offer the best teaching experience, we limit the number of internal/visiting residents and interns to two at any given time.
-Please check with the Program Coordinator about open dates.
+Please check with the Administrative Coordinator about open dates.

-If the schedules coincide, the visitor would have to submit the following documents at least 30 days in advance of the rotation:
+If the schedules coincide, the rotator will have to submit the following documents at least 30 days in advance of the rotation:

 - A copy of the Massachusetts License (Limited or Full);

 - A copy of the malpractice insurance facesheet;

 - A signed CORI application; and